MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Example guide images and video still show older version of HoloLens user interface

 The Example guide will be revised in a later release.
-Until then, please note that the images and video in the Example guide show the older version of the HoloLens user interface (version 103.1905.31001 or earlier).
+Until then, note that the images and video in the Example guide show the older version of the HoloLens user interface (version 103.1905.31001 or earlier).

 ## Text wrapping on PC and HoloLens might differ in rare cases